MasonSyj/CodeinJava/README.md

 3. Resource Management: Iterators can handle resource management efficiently.
 For example, an iterator might be used to read data from a file or a network stream, and it can be designed to open and close the necessary resources as needed, without requiring the entire sequence to be loaded into memory.

   what's the difference between ***arraylist*** class and **vector** *class*

+  1. Thread Safety: One of the main differences is thread safety.
+Vector is synchronized, which means it is inherently thread-safe.
+All of its methods are synchronized, ensuring that multiple threads can safely access and modify its elements.
+On the other hand, ArrayList is not synchronized by default.
+If you need thread safety with ArrayList, you would need to manually synchronize it using external synchronization mechanisms like Collections.synchronizedList().

+  2. Performance: Due to the synchronization overhead, ArrayList generally performs better in single-threaded scenarios compared to Vector.
+Since Vector ensures thread safety, it incurs additional synchronization costs that can impact performance.

+  3. Growth Rate: When an ArrayList or Vector needs to grow its internal array to accommodate more elements, they both increase the capacity of the array.
+However, ArrayList grows by a fixed percentage (typically 50% of the current capacity) using the grow() method, while Vector doubles its capacity using the ensureCapacity() method.
+This can result in different memory allocation patterns.

+  4. Legacy: Vector is considered part of the older Java Collections Framework and has been around since the early versions of Java.
+It is generally recommended to use ArrayList instead, unless you specifically require the synchronized behavior of Vector.

+In summary, the main differences between ArrayList and Vector are their thread safety, performance characteristics, growth rate, and historical context.
+If you don't need explicit thread safety, ArrayList is typically preferred due to its better performance.